marcduiker/durable-functions-use-cases/lessons/notifysupport.md

     }
     ```

 2. Support contact information must be read from Table Storage.
 A [data export](../data/SupportContacts.csv) has been made available which can be imported in a `SupportContacts` table.
-Only the people in team A are part of the support schedule.
+Only the people in **Team A** are part of the support schedule.

 3. The notification process must start with the first support contact in the list (ordered ascending by the `Order` field), if they do not respond within 5 minutes the next contact should be notified.
 This continues until there's no-one available in the support contact list.
 Make this time configurable.